 Step 3: Choose your Universities and Courses

-This step is what makes your life simpler, for all the information that you need is collated in one place.
-Choose the country/ countries you would like to be in, your specialisation, and what degree it is that you are looking for.
+is collated at one place.
+Choose the country/ countries you would like to be at, your specialisation and what degree it is that you are looking for.
 If you do not have all the information yet, you can simply key in the course and start filtering it down.
-If you are the kind who knows precisely what you want, you can narrow the filters using many criteria, such as which intake, which English proficiency test, and so on.
+If you are the kind who knows precisely what you want, you can narrow the filters using many criteria, such as which intake, which English proficiency test and so on.

 Step 4: Read up and Shortlist